molassesapp/molasses-go/README.md

 ## Usage

+### Initialization

-Start by initializing the client with an `APIKey`
+Start by initializing the client with an `APIKey`.
+This begins the polling for any feature updates.
+The updates happen every 15 seconds.

 ```go
 	client, err := molasses.Init(molasses.ClientOptions{